-A forward-looking and comprehensive European migration policy, based on solidarity, is a key objective for the European Union.
-Migration policy is intended to establish a balanced approach to dealing with both regular and irregular immigration.
+A forward-looking and comprehensive European immigration policy, based on solidarity, is a key objective for the European Union.
+Immigration policy is intended to establish a balanced approach to dealing with both regular and irregular immigration.

 Articles 79 and 80 of the Treaty on the Functioning of the European Union (TFEU).

-Legal migration: the EU has the competence to lay down the conditions of entry and residence for third-country nationals entering and residing legally in one Member State for purposes of family reunification.
-Member States still retain the right to determine admission rates for people coming from third countries to seek work.
+Regular immigration: the EU is competent to lay down the conditions governing entry into and legal residence in a Member State, including for the purposes of family reunification, for third-country nationals.
+Member States retain the right to determine admission rates for people coming from third countries to seek work.

-Integration: the EU may provide incentives and support for measures taken by Member States to promote the integration of legally resident third-country nationals; however, there is no provision for harmonisation of national laws and regulations.
+Integration: the EU may provide incentives and support for measures taken by Member States to promote the integration of legally resident third-country nationals; EU law makes no provision for the harmonisation of national laws and regulations, however.

-Fight against illegal migration: the European Union is required to prevent and reduce irregular immigration, in particular by means of an effective return policy, with due respect for fundamental rights.
-An irregular migrant is a person who comes to the EU without a proper visa or permit or who overstays after the expiry of their visa.
+Combating irregular immigration: the European Union is required to prevent and reduce irregular immigration, in particular by means of an effective return policy, in a manner entirely consistent with fundamental rights.
+An irregular immigrant is a person who comes to the EU without a proper visa or permit or who overstays their visa.

-Readmission agreements: the European Union is competent to conclude agreements with third countries for the readmission to their country of origin or transit of third-country nationals who do not or no longer fulfil the conditions for entry, presence or residence in one of the Member States.
+Readmission agreements: the European Union is competent to conclude agreements with third countries for the readmission to their country of origin or transit of third-country nationals who do not or no longer fulfil the conditions for entry into or presence or residence in a Member State.

-Defining a balanced approach to immigration: the EU aims to set up a balanced approach to dealing with legal migration and fighting illegal immigration.
-Proper management of migration flows entails ensuring fair treatment of third-country nationals residing legally in Member States, enhancing measures to combat illegal immigration and promoting closer cooperation with non-member countries in all fields.
-It is the EU’s aim to develop a uniform level of rights and obligations for legal immigrants, comparable with that of EU citizens.
+Defining a balanced approach to immigration: the EU aims to set up a balanced approach to dealing with regular immigration and combating irregular immigration.
+Proper management of migration flows entails ensuring fair treatment of third-country nationals residing legally in Member States, enhancing measures to combat irregular immigration and promoting closer cooperation with non-member countries in all fields.
+It is the EU’s aim to establish a uniform level of rights and obligations for regular immigrants, comparable with that for EU citizens.

-Principle of solidarity: according to the Treaty of Lisbon, immigration policies should be governed by the principle of solidarity and fair sharing of responsibility, including its financial implications, between the Member States (Article 80 TFEU).
+Principle of solidarity: under the Lisbon Treaty, immigration policies are to be governed by the principle of solidarity and fair sharing of responsibility, including its financial implications, among the Member States (Article 80 TFEU).

-The Lisbon Treaty, which entered into force in December 2009 (1.1.5), introduced codecision and qualified majority voting on legal migration and a new legal basis for integration measures.
-Now the ordinary legislative procedure applies to both illegal and legal immigration policies, making Parliament a co-legislator on an equal footing with the Council.
-It may be noted, however, that the provisional measures to be instituted in the event of a sudden inflow of third-country nationals are to be adopted by the Council alone, after consulting Parliament (Article 78(3) TFEU).
+The Lisbon Treaty, which entered into force in December 2009 (1.1.5), introduced co-decision and qualified majority voting on regular immigration and a new legal basis for integration measures.
+The ordinary legislative procedure now applies to policies on both irregular and regular immigration, making Parliament a co-legislator on an equal footing with the Council.
+The provisional measures to be taken in the event of a sudden inflow of third-country nationals are adopted by the Council alone, however, after consulting Parliament (Article 78(3) TFEU).

-The Lisbon Treaty also clarified that the competences of the EU in this field are shared with the Member States, notably concerning the number of migrants allowed to legally enter a Member State to seek work (Article 79(5) TFEU).
-Finally, the Court of Justice now has full competence in the field of immigration and asylum.
+The Lisbon Treaty also made it clear that the EU shares competence in this field with the Member States, in particular as regards the number of migrants allowed to enter a Member State to seek work (Article 79(5) TFEU).
+Finally, the Court of Justice now has full jurisdiction in the field of immigration and asylum.

 The ‘Global Approach to Migration and Mobility’ adopted by the Commission in 2011 establishes a general framework for the EU’s relations with third countries in the field of migration.
-It is based on four pillars: legal immigration and mobility, illegal immigration and trafficking in human beings, international protection and asylum policy, and maximising the impact of migration and mobility on development.
-The human rights of migrants are a cross-cutting issue in this approach.
+It is based on four pillars: regular immigration and mobility, irregular immigration and trafficking in human beings, international protection and asylum policy, and maximising the impact of migration and mobility on development.
+The human rights of migrants are a cross-cutting issue in the context of this approach.

 The Global Approach focuses on regional and bilateral dialogue between countries of origin, transit and destination.
-One of the main instruments of the Global Approach is the possibility of concluding ‘mobility partnerships’ with third countries.
-Such partnerships include not only readmission agreements, but a whole set of measures ranging from development aid to temporary entry visa facilitation, measures on circular migration, and the fight against illegal migration.
+One of the main instruments of the Global Approach are the ‘mobility partnerships’ which can be concluded with third countries.
+These partnerships incorporate not only readmission agreements, but a whole set of measures, ranging from development aid to temporary entry visa facilitation, measures on circular migration, and measures to combat irregular immigration.

 The Stockholm Programme (‘An open and secure Europe serving and protecting citizens’), adopted in December 2009 as a successor to the multiannual programmes adopted at Tampere (1999) and The Hague (2004), expired in December 2014.
-In March 2014, the Commission published a new communication presenting its vision on the future agenda for Home Affairs, entitled ‘An open and secure Europe: making it happen’, to enable the European Council and Parliament to debate the strategic guidelines in June 2014.
+In March 2014, the Commission published a new communication setting out its vision on the future agenda for home affairs, entitled ‘An open and secure Europe: making it happen’, so that the European Council and Parliament could debate the strategic guidelines in June 2014.

-In accordance with Article 68 TFEU, the European Council then, in its conclusions of 26 and 27 June 2014, defined the ‘strategic guidelines for legislative and operational planning within the area of freedom, security and justice’ for the period 2014-2020.
-These no longer constitute a programme but rather guidelines focusing on the objective of transposing, implementing and consolidating the existing legal instruments and measures.
-The guidelines stress the need to adopt an overall approach to migration, making the best possible use of legal migration, affording protection to those who need it, combating irregular migration and managing borders effectively.
+In accordance with Article 68 TFEU, in its conclusions of 26 and 27 June 2014 the European Council then defined the ‘strategic guidelines for legislative and operational planning within the area of freedom, security and justice’ for the period 2014-2020.
+These no longer constitute a programme, but rather guidelines focusing on the objective of transposing, implementing and consolidating the existing legal instruments and measures.
+The guidelines stress the need to adopt a holistic approach to migration, making the best possible use of regular migration, affording protection to those who need it, combating irregular migration and managing borders effectively.

-On the basis of a European Commission proposal (10-point action plan), Member States undertook, on 23 April 2015 (see the European Council statement) to take measures quickly to save lives and step up the EU’s action in the field of migration.
-A European Parliament resolution was adopted a few days later, on 29 April.
+On the basis of a Commission proposal (10-point action plan), on 23 April 2015 the Member States undertook (see European Council statement) to take swift action to save lives and step up the EU’s action in the field of migration.
+A European Parliament resolution was adopted a few days later, on 29 April 2015.

-The Commission then published the European Agenda on Migration on 13 May 2015, reflecting its stated intention of making immigration a central priority.
-The Agenda proposes immediate measures to cope with the crisis in the Mediterranean and measures to be taken in the next few years to manage all aspects of migration better.
+The Commission then published the European Agenda on Migration on 13 May 2015, in keeping with its stated intention of making immigration a central priority.
+The Agenda proposes immediate measures to cope with the crisis in the Mediterranean and measures to be taken over the next few years to manage all aspects of immigration more effectively.

-In the medium and long term the Commission proposes guidelines in four directions: reducing incentives for irregular migration; border management – saving lives and securing external borders; developing a solid common asylum policy based on the implementation of Europe’s Common European Asylum System, but also assessing and, possibly, revising the Dublin Regulation in 2016; and lastly establishing a new policy on legal migration, modernising and revising the ‘blue card’ system, establishing fresh priorities for integration policies, and optimising the benefits of migration policy for the individuals concerned and countries of origin, for example by facilitating cheaper, faster and more secure remittance transfers.
+As regards the medium and long term, the Commission proposes guidelines in four policy areas: reducing incentives for irregular immigration; border management – saving lives and securing external borders; developing a sound common asylum policy based on the implementation of Europe’s Common European Asylum System, but also assessing and, possibly, revising the Dublin Regulation in 2016; lastly, establishing a new policy on regular immigration, modernising and revising the ‘blue card’ system, setting fresh priorities for integration policies and optimising the benefits of migration policy for the individuals concerned and for countries of origin, for example by facilitating cheaper, faster and more secure remittance transfers.

-Among the emergency measures, the Commission has proposed an immediate tripling of the capacities and resources available in 2015 and 2016 for Frontex's joint operations Triton and Poseidon, on the basis of an amending budget for 2015 and a new Triton Operational Plan.
-Above all, however, it has made practical proposals for acting on the principle of solidarity laid down in Article 80 TFEU: on the one hand, by means of a temporary system for distributing asylum-seekers, to be supplemented at the end of 2015 by a proposal for a permanent European relocation system to be applied in urgent situations where there is a massive inflow; on the other hand, by means of an EU-wide resettlement programme for displaced persons who manifestly require international protection in Europe (see fact sheet on asylum policy).
+Among the emergency measures, the Commission tripled with immediate effect the capacities and resources available in 2015 and 2016 for Frontex's joint operations Triton and Poseidon, on the basis of an amending budget for 2015 and a new Triton Operational Plan.
+Above all, however, it made practical proposals for acting on the principle of solidarity laid down in Article 80 TFEU: on the one hand, by means of a temporary system for distributing asylum-seekers, to be supplemented in late 2015 by a proposal for a permanent European relocation system to be applied in urgent situations involving a massive influx of migrants; on the other hand, by means of an EU-wide resettlement programme for displaced persons who manifestly require international protection in Europe (see fact sheet on asylum policy 5.12.2).
 These proposals were adopted by the Council on 14 and 22 September 2015.
 Lastly, the agenda proposes that, as part of the Common Security and Defence Policy (CSDP), consideration be given to a possible operation in the Mediterranean to dismantle smuggling networks and to combat trafficking in migrants.

-Since 2008 a number of important directives relating to immigration and asylum have been adopted and some other relevant directives are due to be revised in the near future.
+Since 2008, a number of significant directives on immigration and asylum have been adopted and some other relevant directives are due to be revised in the near future.

-Following the difficulties encountered in adopting a general provision covering all labour immigration in the EU, the current approach consists in adopting sectoral legislation, by category of migrants, in order to establish a legal migration policy at EU level.
+Following the difficulties encountered in adopting a general provision covering all labour immigration into the EU, the current approach consists of adopting sectoral legislation, by category of migrants, in order to establish a regular immigration policy at EU level.

-Directive 2009/50/EC on the conditions of entry and residence of third-country nationals for the purposes of highly qualified employment creates the ‘EU blue card’, a fast-track procedure for issuing a special residence and work permit, under more attractive conditions, for third-country workers to take up highly qualified employment in the Member States.
-The first report on the implementation of this directive was published in May 2014, and the Commission has stated that it intends in March 2016 to revise the system currently in place, which is functioning properly only in an extremely limited number of Member States.
+Directive 2009/50/EC on the conditions of entry and residence of third-country nationals for the purposes of highly qualified employment creates the ‘EU blue card’, a fast-track procedure for issuing a special residence and work permit, on more attractive terms, to enable third-country workers to take up highly qualified employment in the Member States.
+The first report on the implementation of this directive was published in May 2014, and the Commission has just proposed a revision of the system currently in place, which is functioning properly only in a very small number of Member States.

 The Single Permit Directive (2011/98/EU) sets out a common, simplified procedure for third-country nationals applying for a residence and work permit in a Member State, as well as a common set of rights to be granted to regular immigrants.
 The first report on its implementation is due by December 2016.